-The British Normandy Memorial is accessible from the car park via the Memorial Walkway, a compacted gravel footpath suitable for wheelchairs and walking frames.
+Disabled parking is available and is located near the toilets.
+The British Normandy Memorial is accessible from the car park via the Memorial Walkway via a compacted gravel footpath suitable for wheelchairs and walking frames.
+It is approximately an 8-minute walk from the car park to the Memorial itself.
 There are gravel pathways all around the Memorial, but the central Memorial Court and pergola walkways are paved.
 There are benches throughout the site to rest on during your visit.

 The Memorial does not have staff onsite to provide assistance for specific accessibility needs, although we will always endeavour to make your visit as comfortable as possible.
 If you have any specific concerns please email [email protected].

 Groups of all sizes are welcome to visit the Memorial.
-Coach parking is available.
+Coach parking is available –find out how to pay here.
 If your group includes people with additional accessibility requirements please contact us in advance.
 We would encourage everybody in the group to download the free British Normandy Memorial App before visiting.
 If you are in a large group be sure to book ahead if you want to eat nearby many of the local restaurants and brasseries get full during high season.

 Extending your stay

 After your visit to the Memorial there are lots of places to visit locally.
 The remains of the Mont Fleurie gun battery are located in a private field just next to the Memorial and can be accessed using local roads and footpaths – please follow the local signposts and keep to the paths.
-The village has a small memorial to the soldiers of the XX Infantry who landed in Ver-sur-Mer and a Sexton self-propelled gun nearby, both close to the beach.
+The village has a small memorial to the soldiers of the 2nd Battalion of The Hertfordshire Regiment who landed in Ver-sur-Mer and a Sexton self-propelled gun nearby, both close to the beach.
 There is a newly established walking tour of the village with 10 explanatory panels which takes approximately 90 minutes to complete.

-For information on what to do further afield please visit the local tourist information websites.
+For information on what to do further afield please visit the local tourist information websites listed below.

 The Memorial is situated in an area of Normandy with a rich history, stretching from Neolithic times and the Roman occupation of Gaul to one of the defining engagements of the Second World War.
 Normandy is also famous for its food and local produce, as well as it’s beautiful beaches, wildlife reserves and historical buildings.